mulesoft-consulting/mule-module-buffer-aggregator/GUIDE.md

   <tr>
     <td rowspan="1" class="confluenceTd">persistent</td><td style="text-align: center" class="confluenceTd">boolean</td><td style="text-align: center" class="confluenceTd">no</td><td style="text-align: center" class="confluenceTd">false</td><td class="confluenceTd">
       <p>
-          Whether the messages in the buffer should be persisted.
+          Whether messages in the buffer should be persisted.
           In a Mule HA cluster the messages will be persisted in the memory grid regardless this attribute being true or false.
         </p>
     </td>